elixir-lang/elixir/lib/elixir/pages/mix-and-otp/config-and-releases.md

 Releases also provide built-in hooks for configuring almost every need of the production system:

-  * `config/config.exs` - provides build-time application configuration, which is executed before our application compiles.
-This file often imports configuration files based on the environment, such as `config/dev.exs` and `config/prod.exs`
+  * `config/config.exs` — provides build-time application configuration, which is executed before our application compiles.
+This file often imports configuration files based on the environment, such as `config/dev.exs` and `config/prod.exs`.

-  * `config/runtime.exs` - provides runtime application configuration.
-It is executed every time the release boots and is further extensible via config providers
+  * `config/runtime.exs` — provides runtime application configuration.
+It is executed every time the release boots and is further extensible via config providers.

-  * `rel/env.sh.eex` and `rel/env.bat.eex` - template files that are copied into every release and executed on every command to set up environment variables, including ones specific to the VM, and the general environment
+  * `rel/env.sh.eex` and `rel/env.bat.eex` — template files that are copied into every release and executed on every command to set up environment variables, including ones specific to the VM, and the general environment.

-  * `rel/vm.args.eex` - a template file that is copied into every release and provides static configuration of the Erlang Virtual Machine and other runtime flags
+  * `rel/vm.args.eex` — a template file that is copied into every release and provides static configuration of the Erlang Virtual Machine and other runtime flags.

 As we have seen, `config/config.exs` and `config/runtime.exs` are loaded during releases and regular Mix commands.
 On the other hand, `rel/env.sh.eex` and `rel/vm.args.eex` are specific to releases.
 Let's take a look.